Chase-Percy/cpdev/content/project/algorithms.md

 {{< lazyimg src="/img/algo/cell.webp" height="50%" width="50%" >}}
 {{< spacer >}}
 {{% centre %}}
-A program that implements conways game of life, a variant of cellular automata.<br><br>
+This program implements Conway's game of life, a variant of cellular automata.<br><br>

 The rules for conways game of life can be found {{< link href="https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life" >}} here! {{< /link >}}
 {{% /centre %}}